NHTSA // CRASH-TESTED

 The BMW X1 is a compact luxury SUV that competes in one of the most contested segments in the American market.
 Aimed at buyers who want premium brand prestige and a driver-focused feel in a smaller, more urban-friendly package, the X1 has been a gateway model into the BMW lineup since its introduction.
 Our coverage spans the 2019 through 2025 model years, giving us a broad view of how its safety profile has evolved.

-The 2020 BMW X1 earns an NHTSA Safety Index of 88 out of 100, an strong result driven by its federal crash-test stars and its recall record.
+The 2020 BMW X1 earns an NHTSA Safety Index of 88 out of 100, a strong result driven by its federal crash-test stars and its recall record.
 It has 1 recall on record, reflected in the score.

 - new and teen drivers who want standard crash-avoidance tech